Yeachen29/JS-Basic-Project/README.md

 ## Status
 We make everyday one or two project.

+## Template File
+### Subject : Our Boilar Template for this course
+Info : Teplate File is a simple boilarplate for this coourse project.

 ## About Project one
 ### Subject: Random Color Generator
 Info: There have two type of color generator.
 First one is hex color code generator and second one rgb color code generator.